Type system: Static type checking

 Static type checking is the process of verifying the type safety of a program based on analysis of a program's text (source code).
 If a program passes a static type checker, then the program is guaranteed to satisfy some set of type safety properties for all possible inputs.

-Static type checking can be considered a limited form of program verification (see type safety), and in a type-safe language, can be considered also an optimization.
+Static type checking can be considered a limited form of program verification (see type safety), and in a type-safe language, can also be considered an optimization.
 If a compiler can prove that a program is well-typed, then it does not need to emit dynamic safety checks, allowing the resulting compiled binary to run faster and to be smaller.

 Static type checking for Turing-complete languages is inherently conservative.
 That is, if a type system is both sound (meaning that it rejects all incorrect programs) and decidable (meaning that it is possible to write an algorithm that determines whether a program is well-typed), then it must be incomplete (meaning there are correct programs, which are also rejected, even though they do not encounter runtime errors).
 For example, consider a program containing the code: